-The proposed Permit's mixing zones have not addressed a single required item of the SIP.
+The Permit's mixing zones have not provided a single technical defense to address a single required item of the SIP; the Permit was instead revised by late revision to include unsupported conclusory statements that the terms of the SIP were met.

-A very clear unaddressed requirement (SIP Section 1.4.2.2) for mixing zones is that the point(s) in the receiving stream where the applicable criteria must be met shall be specified in the proposed Permit.
+A very clear unaddressed requirement (SIP Section 1.4.2.2) for mixing zones is that the point(s) in the receiving stream where the applicable criteria must be met shall be specified in the Permit.
 The "edge of the mixing zone" has not been defined.